 8.1 There are no direct legal implications arising from the recommendations in this report which are not covered in the body of the report.
-The Council has complied with its statutory obligations arising from the Local Government Act, the Local Government Finance Act and all relevant CIPFA guidance.
+The Council has complied with its statutory obligations arising from the Local Government Act,

 9. HUMAN RESOURCES IMPLICATIONS